Gilbertobal/OldBot/README.md

 # OldBot features list:

-    - *Cavebot* - Developing
+    - *Cavebot* - Developing [BETA on OldBot v2.0+]
     - Auto Reconnect(even on server save)
     - Login Hotkey(manually login pressing a hotkey)
     - Press hotkey when full mana(train magic level)
     - Press hotkeys every determined time
     - Logoff if battle window changes
     - Auto eat food
+    - Auto Fishing
-    - Hold Right Click(use food, walking "bugging" map...)
+    - Hold Right Click(use food, walk "bugging" map...)
     - Anti-AFK
     - Life Healer
     - Mana Healer
-    - Remap Hotkeys + Walk with WASD(Tibia 10 Only)
+    - Remap Hotkeys + Walk with WASD (Gaming Mode)
     - Move item to backpack with hotkey(in the speed of light xD)
     - Move item to ground with hotkey
     - Hotkey Combo(do a combo of selected hotkeys + click)
-    - Auto refill Rings, Amulets & Soft Boots
+    - Auto refill Rings, Amulets & Soft Boots(may not work on all Tibia version below 10)
-    - Auto refill ammunition(paladin)
+    - Auto refill ammunition - through mouse move(from ground/backpack) or through hotkey(timer tools)
     - Renew Haste & support spells, Utamo Vita, party spells
     - Remove Paralyze
     - Reopen Tibia Client automatically when closed
     - Hide/unhide Tibia Client
-    - Multi Client Login - perform login on up to 5 accounts each with one click (Tibia 10 Only)
+    - Multi Client Login - perform login on up to 5 accounts each with one click
     - Make any window transparent
-    - Cronometer - tool to count the delay of spells/runes on screen Have ideas of new functions?
+    - Cronometer - tool to count the delay of spells/runes on screen Have ideas of new functions or how to upgrade an existing one?
 Tell me!
+I'm always opened to ideas.

 # FAQ: PT-BR